 Often, Colorado dog-sled tour companies are family-run operations, such as the husband, wife and daughter team at Mountain Musher in Wolcott, whose passion about their training techniques and love for their dogs is immediately noticeable.
 Similarly, the folks at Durango Dog Ranch provide lots of love and attention to their canine cohorts and offer several different tour options that include personalized, hands-on instruction.
 At Snow Caps Sled Dogs in Breckenridge, there's even an adopt-a-dog program for their "retired" family members so the dogs can spend their golden years with a new family.

 Dog sledding in Breckenridge gives you a few options: At Good Times Adventures, take a 6-mile trek through the Swan River Valley with their Siberian huskies.
 Alpine Adventures Dogsledding serves Breckenridge, Copper Mountain, Frisco, Beaver Creek and Vail.
-Winterhawk Dogsled Adventures servers those same cities, as well as Leadville, with an Alaskan huskie trip to Turquoise Lake.
+Winterhawk Dogsled Adventures serves those same cities, as well as Leadville, with an Alaskan husky trip to Turquoise Lake.

 After a day out with these enchanting creatures, listening to their playful barks and distinctive howls, you might never be satisfied traveling by car again!
 All of these locations are near Colorado ski resorts, so they're the perfect add-on activity to a Colorado ski vacation.